xqemu/xqemu.com/docs/getting-started.md

     MD5 (mcpx_1.0.bin) = d49c52a4102f6df7bcf8d0617ac475ed

 If your MCPX dump has an MD5 of `196a5f59a13382c185636e691d6c323d`, you dumped it badly and it's a couple of bytes off.
-It should start with 0x33 0xC0 and end with 0x02 0xEE.
+It should start with `0x33 0xC0` and end with `0x02 0xEE`.

 #### Flash ROM Image (aka BIOS)

-Xbox 1.0 compatible bios (cromwell, 3944, 4034, 4036, ...).
+Xbox 1.0 compatible bios (cromwell, 4034, 4036, ...).
 You can use a retail
 or debug image.
 Just like a real Xbox, running an unmodified retail bios will not allow booting unofficial software.

-People have reported most success using the modified retail "COMPLEX 4627" BIOS.
+People have reported most success using the modified "COMPLEX 4627" BIOS (retail version).

 #### Hard Disk Drive Image